eXascaleInfolab/bench-vldb20/Algorithms/README.md

 ### Introduction

-This tutorial shows how to add a new algorithm written in C++ (using arma::) to the benchmark.
+This tutorial shows how to add a new algorithm written in C++ (using armadillo) to the benchmark.
 We will illustrate the process by copying the code of MeanImpute algorithm.

 <!---
 The process is done in two main steps: 1) add the code of the algorithm to AlgoCollection and 2) import it into the TestingFramework.